taranvohra/Siteglide-docs/graphql/tutorial-6-variables.md

  %}
 ```

-## Challenge - Using Page as a Variable
+# Challenge - Using Page as a Variable

 ![](https://siteglide-52c14a1a8a9b.intercom-attachments-1.com/i/o/202146518/becaf5c2241ec74d0f8c41de/Screen-20Recording-202020-04-20-20at-2004.32.00.25-20PM.gif)

-### Challenge Objective
+## Challenge Objective

 For this week's challenge, we'd like you to set up your own simple Pagination controls.
 This will combine everything you've learned so far.
 As usual, don't worry if you need to check the answers before completing it.

 On a new Page you create, the User should be able to see the first two Items in the Gallery WebApp.
 Then, when they press the Page 2 button, the Page should refresh and they should see the second Page of Results.
 See the gif above for a demonstration.

-In the Tips section, we'll give you the HTML and Liquid you need to get started, your challenge is to build the GraphQL query which will power the functionality.&#x20;
+In the Tips section, we'll give you the HTML and Liquid you need to get started, your challenge is to build the GraphQL query which will power the functionality.

-### Tips
+## Tips

 Here are some snippets of code you can use to help you:

+*User Interaction
-\*User Interaction \*You can use anchors to allow the User to refresh the Page and change the Page Parameter in the URL.
+*You can use anchors to allow the User to refresh the Page and change the Page Parameter in the URL.

 ```html
 <ul>